joshdvir/drone-s3-sync/README.md

 * `aws_secret_access_key` - amazon secret key
 * `bucket` - bucket name
 * `region` - bucket region. (defaults to `us-east-1`)
+* `acl`    - Sets the ACL for the object when the command is performed. (optional, eg. private, public-read, public-read-write, authenticated-read, aws-exec-read, bucket-owner-read, bucket-owner-full-control and log-delivery-write.)
 * `source` - location of folder to sync. (optional, defaults to `./`)
 * `target` - target folder in your S3 bucket. (optional, defaults to `/`)
 * `exclude`- exclude all files or objects from the command that matches the specified pattern. (optional)